ritu3012/ritu3012/README.md

 - 👋 Hi, I’m @ritu3012
-- 👀 I’m interested in webdeploment
+- 👀 I’m interested in learning new skill
-- 🌱 I’m currently learning c++
+- 🌱 I’m currently learning web development
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me